<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 How does Net Unrealized Appreciation work?

-You may be interested in learning more about NUA with a complimentary one-on-one session with a financial advisor from The Retirement Group.
+If you are in your city, your state, and approaching retirement age, you may be interested in learning more about NUA with a complimentary one-to-one session with a financial advisor from The Retirement Group.

 IRA Withdrawal

-So, what is the most efficient way to take your retirement income after leaving your company?
+So, what is the most efficient way to take your retirement income after leaving Caterpillar in your city, your state?

 Two flexible distribution options for your IRA

-Systematic withdrawal plans: Structure regular, automatic withdrawals from your IRA by choosing the amount and frequency to meet your income needs after retiring from your company.
+• Systematic withdrawal plans: Structure regular, automatic withdrawals from your IRA by choosing the amount and frequency to meet your income needs after retiring from Caterpillar.
 If you’re under 59½, you may be subject to a 10% early withdrawal penalty (unless your withdrawal plan meets Code Section 72(t) rules).

 Your tax advisor can help you understand distribution options, determine RMD requirements, calculate RMDs, and set up a systematic withdrawal plan.